-- i.
-If necessary, download, unzip and untar the WRF-Hydro tar package in the top-level WRF directory. - ii.
-If you have not already done so, set the WRF-Hydro environment variable to specify that WRF-Hydro will be active. [setenv WRF_HYDRO 1] - iii.
-If you have not already done so run the WRF-Hydro configure script and compile the WRF-Hydro code as specified above.
+i.
+If necessary, download, unzip and untar the WRF-Hydro tar package in the top-level WRF directory [e.g. install in the 'WRFV3/' directory]

+- ii.
+If you have not already done so, set the WRF-Hydro environment variable to specify that WRF-Hydro will be active. [setenv WRF HYDRO 1] - iii.
+If you have not already done so run the WRF-Hydro configure script and compile the stand-alone WRF-Hydro code as specified above.
 Although you will not use the executable created from this compilation this will guarantee that the WRF-Hydro part compiles correctly.
 If it does not compile correctly, then you will need to fix that compilation so it does before you can compile WRF-Hydro with WRF. - iv.
 Compile the WRF model as you normally would.
 The setting of the WRF-Hydro environment variable will force WRF-Hydro to be compiled with WRF.
 If successful a single 'wrf.exe' executable will be created in the WRF main/ directory.